rrquizon1/MachXO3D-Internal-Flash-Programming-using-SPI/README.md

 5. This example assumes CFG0 will be the primary image while CFG1 is the golden image.
 Consult FPGA-TN-02069-1.7 for more modifications that could be done.

+6. Take note that this example assumes that the device is not secured.
+If you are programming a secured device, you need to check FPGA-TN-02069 1.7 for the complete flow.

 You can modify the primary and golden image by modifying the g_pucDataArray and g_pucDataArray_golden from spi_data.c and spi_data_golden.c respectively.
 ![image](https://github.com/user-attachments/assets/0b97fc76-90ae-481d-8d7f-209618321ae2)